Some Social Problems That Mainly Affect People When They're Younger

 - In high school everyone's more able to see what everyone else is doing.
 If someone spends their lunches alone people will notice, and probably give them a hard time for it.
 It's not like working in an office where no one cares if you eat at your desk or hop in your car and run errands.
 Most students don't want a reputation as someone with no friends at all.
 That creates pressure to be in a group, even if everyone in it is douchey.

-- They may not know how to make other friends, so they feel they have to stick it out with what they can get.
+- They may not know how to make other friends, so they feel they have to stick it out with what they've got.
 It may not even be on their radar that they could try to make other friends.

 - Even if they wanted to find other friends, if they're in a smaller school they may not feel they have many other options.